App version: 0.1.0

 In addition to interest rate, borrowers can choose between:

 • Government-insured loans.
 Even if the borrower defaults, the lender won’t lose any money.
-Government home loans can come directly from the government or private lenders, though not all lenders offer each type of loan.
+Government home mortgage loans can come directly from the government or private lenders, though not all lenders offer each type of loan.
 Because of the government backing, these loans can be easier to qualify for and sometimes have lower interest rates or more lenient terms than conventional loans.

 On top of where buyers get the mortgage, they’ll have to decide how quickly they want to pay off the loan.
 Mortgages have different “terms,” or lengths: